Federal Pell Grant

 Lawton Undergraduate Minority Retention Grant

-MRG is awarded to Wisconsin or Minnesota residents who are Black, Hispanic, Native American or Southeast Asian.
+MRG is awarded to Wisconsin residents who are Black, Hispanic, Native American or Southeast Asian.
 To be eligible, you must have 24 earned credits and maintain at least a 2.00 Grade Point Average.
 The award is based on need.
 You may receive up to $2000 per year, for up to 4 years.

 Talent Incentive Program Grant

 TIP is awarded to Wisconsin residents with low income plus other criteria.
 You may be awarded up to $1800 per year for 4 years.
 To apply for the TIP grant, contact the UW-Eau Claire Financial Aid Office or your local Wisconsin Educational Opportunity Office (WEOP).

 WIA is awarded to Wisconsin Native Americans with quarter blood ancestry or tribal affiliation.
 You may be awarded up to $1100 per year for 10 semesters.
 To apply, complete the Indian Scholarship Application (available from the Financial Aid Office or your Tribal Office) and return it to the Tribal Office.